SpinQ: Compilation strategies for scalable spin-qubit architectures: SpinQ -- the first native compilation framework for scalable spin-qubit architectures

-\textbf{Estimated Success Probability}.
-A key metric to assess the performance not only of the compiler but in general of a quantum computing system is the algorithm success rate.
+A key metric to assess the performance not only of the compiler but in general of a quantum computing system is the algorithm's success rate.
 From an experimental point of view, the algorithm success rate is calculated by executing the algorithm several times on a given (real) quantum processor and creating the distribution of successful executions, based on the expected measurement.
+An alternative way to calculate the success rate without the need for a real quantum processor is by classical simulation.
+Recently, hybrid Schrodinger-Feynman simulations have been used efficiently, but only for shallow circuits \cite{pan2022simulation,burgholzer2021hybrid,markov2018quantum}.
+Another method uses tensor networks and has been shown as a more scalable technique for IBM’s Eagle or Google's Sycamore chips, but suffers from exponential time complexity on more connected architectures or circuits larger in both depth and width \cite{pan2022simulation,tindall2023efficient}.

-An alternative way to calculate the success rate without the need for a real quantum processor is by using an approximation numerical method.
-One of the most commonly used methods to do so is considering the estimated success probability (ESP) of an algorithm \cite{Diogo}:
+However, there is a need for a more efficient method able to approximate the success rate of much larger circuits.
+One of the most commonly used methods is considering the final compiled circuit and particular architectural configurations given as input at the beginning of compilation \cite{quetschlich2022predicting, Diogo}.
+The estimated success probability (ESP) of an algorithm can be calculated as:

 where $i$ represents the $i$th time step and $j$ the $j$th gate in the $i$th time step.